luijkr/blog/_posts/2023-10-09-ask-databricks-unity-catalog.md

 ## 📈 Delta Live Tables Integration

-Delta Live Tables and Unity Catalog synergize by allowing users to define and manage Data Lake Table (DLT) pipelines effortlessly, all DLTs being governed by Unity Catalog.
+[Delta Live Tables](https://www.databricks.com/product/delta-live-tables){:target="_blank"} and Unity Catalog synergize by allowing users to define and manage Data Lake Table (DLT) pipelines effortlessly, all DLTs being governed by Unity Catalog.
 While users define lineage within a DLT pipeline, Unity Catalog extends this lineage to its broader usage, providing comprehensive visibility of the pipeline and its tables within your broader data architecture.

 ## 💾 Best Practices for Backup and Recovery